huggingface/hub-docs/docs/hub/spaces-getting-started.md

 ## Adding extra dependencies

-If you need other Python packages to run your app, add it to a **requirements.txt** file at the root of your repository.
+If you need other Python packages to run your app, add them to a **requirements.txt** file at the root of your repository.
 Spaces runtime engine will create a custom environment on-the-fly.

 Debian dependencies are also supported.
 Add a **packages.txt** file at the root of your repository, and list all your dependencies in it.
 Each dependency should be on a separate line, and each line will be read and installed by `apt-get install`.